kubevault/kubevault/docs/guides/secret-engines/etcd/overview.md

 ## AppBinding for etcd

 Create an `AppBinding` pointing at the etcd client endpoint.
-The referenced Secret carries the root username and password used to authenticate against etcd's v3 Auth API when the plugin calls `UserAdd`/`UserGrantRole`/`UserChangePassword`/`UserDelete`.
+The referenced Secret carries the root username and password used to authenticate against etcd's v3 Auth API when the plugin manages users, roles, role permissions, and role grants.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1